What are Discipleship Groups?

 Andrew & Sarah House

 Andrew and Sarah House joined CRCC in 2017 after relocating from Houston, TX.
 Andrew works in Rockville in the biotech field.
-Sarah is an arts administrator who currently stays home with their three children, James 9, Micah 7, and Eve 4.
+Sarah is an arts administrator.
+They have three children, James, Micah, and Eve.

 Brian is a long time Laurel resident.
 He has worshiped at Cedar Ridge for several years and been a part of the Greenbelt discipleship group for the past 7 years.
 He is in the medical field, working for a neurology practice, and loves music.

 Dave & Pat Martinsen